Miccighel/Readersourcing-2.0-RS_Rate/README.md

 <h1>Description</h1>

-**RS_Rate** is an extension for Google Chrome and it is a client that readers can use to rate publications, althought it is possible to carry out every operation also directly on the web interface provided by <a href="https://github.com/Miccighel/Readersourcing-2.0-RS_Server">RS_Server</a>.
-We intend to generalize RS_Rate by providing an implementation for each of the major browsers (i.e., Firefox, Safari, . . . ).
+**RS_Rate** is an extension for Google Chrome vailable on its store.
+It is a client for Readersourcing 2.0 that can be used by readers of publications to rate them directly from the browser without the need of using this web interface.
+We intend to generalize RS_Rate by providing an implementation for each of the major browsers (i.e., Firefox, Safari, ...

 <h1>Installation</h1>